anki-code/xontrib-output-search/README.md

 * Press <kbd>Alt</kbd> + <kbd>F</kbd> hotkey
 * Or type `f__` and press <kbd>Tab</kbd> key

-For example to get the token which exactly starts from `htt` you can do:
+For example to get the tokens which contains `xon`:
 ```shell script
 $ echo "Fish out from any output with https://github.com/anki-code/xontrib-fishout"
 Fish out from any output with https://github.com/anki-code/xontrib-fishout